 Theseus, the famous hero, looking like a pirate, with a large green parrot on his shoulder.
 And while the hero was locked in a life-and-death fight with the infamous bandit Sciron, the parrot, quite oblivious, munched away at some fruit held in its claw.

 It seems that feral parrots have found the city’s climate and the fruit of its trees to their liking, so their numbers are multiplying by the year.
-One of the largest of their colonies is in the National Garden, leading some to believe that they are descendants of birds who escaped from the Garden’s small zoo.
-Today, they are nesting in several areas all over Athens and many other areas of Greece.
+One of their largest colonies is in the National Garden, but they are nesting in several other areas all over Athens (and many other areas of Greece).
 My guess is that before long they will be as prominent as the city’s stray cats and dogs.